CHH/itertools/README.md

 Converts any value into a valid iterator.

-* Iterators are passed straigt through.
+* Iterators are passed straight through.
 * Objects implementing only `\Traversable` are wrapped in an `\IteratorIterator` (for example `PDOStatement`).
 * Arrays are wrapped in an `ArrayIterator`.